aptech/docs/docs/CR-indices2.rst

     :type dataset: string

     :param var1: variable name or index.

-        This can be either the name of the variable, or the column index of the variable.If null or 0, the last variable in the data set will be used.
+        This can be either the name of the variable, or the column index of the variable.

+        If null or 0, the last variable in the data set will be used.

     :type var1: string or scalar

     :param var2: a character vector of names or a numeric vector of column indices.
-        If scalar 0, all variables in the data set except the one associated with  var1 will be selected.
+        If scalar 0, all variables in the data set except the one associated with *var1* will be selected.
     :type var2: Nx1 vector

-    :returns: name1 (*scalar character matrix*) containing the name of the variable associated with var1.
+    :returns: name1 (*scalar character matrix*) containing the name of the variable associated with *var1*.

-    :returns: indx1 (*scalar*), the column index of  var1.
+    :returns: indx1 (*scalar*), the column index of *var1*.

-    :returns: name2 (*Nx1 character vector*), the names associated with  var2.
+    :returns: name2 (*Nx1 character vector*), the names associated with *var2*.

-    :returns: indx2 (*Nx1 numeric vector*), the column indices of  var2.
+    :returns: indx2 (*Nx1 numeric vector*), the column indices of *var2*.

 Remarks
 -------

-If an error occurs, indices2 will either return a scalar error code or terminate the program with an error message, depending on the trap state.
-If the low order bit of the trap flag is 0, indices2 will terminate with an error message.
-If the low order bit of the trap flag is 1, indices2 will return an error code.
-The value of the trap flag can be tested with trapchk; the return from indices2 can be tested with scalerr.
+If an error occurs, :func:`indices2` will either return a scalar error code or terminate the program with an error message, depending on the `trap` state.
+If the low order bit of the `trap` flag is 0, :func:`indices2` will terminate with an error message.
+If the low order bit of the `trap` flag is 1, :func:`indices2` will return an error code.
+The value of the `trap` flag can be tested with :func:`trapchk`; the return from :func:`indices2` can be tested with :func:`scalerr`.
 You only need to check one argument; they will all be the same.
 The following error codes are possible:

 +---+-----------------------------------------------------+